4rim/steklo/README.md

 quick translation from one markup format to another.
 It is used here to convert Markdown to HTML files.

+## TODO

+- Decide on the directories situation because it's quite disorganized at the moment.
+- (One day) remove dependency on pandoc and make this entirely a shell script; I feel like it wants to be a shell script instead of this amalgamation of C and zsh and pandoc...

 ## Few notes for myself

 Ultimately what steklo does is let me write all my posts in Markdown and